 Based upon Rogerian (Rogers, 1951; 1959) person-centred principles, it views positive change and self-actualization as a driving force in the human psyche (Stober, 2006).

 Peterson (2006) advocates a behavioural approach that acknowledges the complexity of both the human being and her environment.
-Nevertheless, it focuses on facilitating practical change over psychological adjustments.
+Nevertheless, it focuses on facilitating practical change over psychological theory and adjustments.

 This approach is action-focused.
 This means that it looks to the future and seeks to create change and embed it in real-life contexts.
 But, it still leans towards personal development.
 It emphasizes the need for client learning, and to a lesser degree adopts a therapeutic emphasis on the coaching relationship.